nicrivard/readwise2directory/README.md

 		- Add your token - https://readwise.io/access_token
 		- Specify a valid `targetDirectory` path for your markdown notes (e.g. Dropbox folder, Obsidian Vault).
 	- Optional
-		- Customise the request query string - add a `dateFrom` (formatted as "YYYY-MM-DD"), otherwise the 'last script run' will be used (if available) or all highlights will be fetched
+		- Customise the request query string - add a `dateFrom` (formatted as "YYYY-MM-DD"), otherwise the `last script run` will be used (if available) or all highlights will be fetched
 		- Add your `email` and `password`
 		- Specify a `chromedriverDirectory` - instructions [here](https://chromedriver.chromium.org/)
 		- Update the `highlightLimitToFetchTags` - default is 10 (recommended)